savethebeesandseeds/tls_server/README.md

 # Waajacu tls_server
-This is a starting bench for projects that use Client and Server side tls authentication
+This is a fully implemented C server, a bench for projects that use Client and Server side tls authentication.

+It implements:

+- a basic auth server
+- a basic auth client
+- a tls auth server
+- a tls auth client

+Both basic auth and tls auth servers use a self signed ssh certificate to authenticate the server to the public. the difference on basic auth and tls auth, is that the client is required either a {user, pass} or a {tls file} for authentication.

 # Educational Resources
 https://curl.se/docs/manual.html
 https://www.gnu.org/software/libmicrohttpd/tutorial.html

-https://github.com/cnlohr/rawdrawandroid (how to build the client files as an android app build in c)
 # Requires
+The development builds for:
 - libcurl
 - libmicrohttpd

-# Build instructions
+# Build instructions (Linux)
 download latest version of libcurl https://curl.se/download.html
 ```
 [user@waajacu ~]$ cd ./path/to/Downloads